-Morningstar Premium is a subscription service that will give investors access to detailed information on the various investment types.
-Of course, it will also provide ratings on mutual funds to help you select the ones that will work best in your portfolio.
+Morningstar Premium is a subscription service that will give investors access to detailed information on various investment types.
+It will also provide ratings on mutual funds to help you select the ones that will work best in your portfolio.

-The service comes with screening tools that will help you narrow down which funds you want to invest in from the many thousands that are now available.
+The service comes with screening tools to help you narrow down which funds you might want to invest in.
 Services are available for both free and premium accounts.

 Morningstar Premium Tools and Features

 The service provides tools and worksheets to help you prepare for investing.
 Examples include a budget worksheet, goal planning worksheet, net worth worksheet, and personal cash flow statement.
 It's clear Morningstar focuses on your big-picture financial situation.